Cenze94/LC-QuAD-NoA/Models/README.md

 Metrics calculations are performed with the "save_model_accuracy_statistics" function of "check_deeppavlov_model_functions.py" script.
 It requires three inputs: the balanced test set file directory, the answers document path and the name of the output file, which usually is contained in "data" folder and contains the "statistics" substring.
 There are three optional inputs, i.e. the list of directories of additional DeepPavlov files (described [here](#details-of-deeppavlov-execution)), the classifier predictions file path and the classifier test set file directory (that is used to find what questions have been fed to the classifier, since the balanced test set file is not the version obtained after the application of embeddings filter).
 If the optional files are not provided, then by convention each DeepPavlov paper answer, i.e. the answer obtained using the paper method of accuracy calculation, is set to False (not correct), and each prediction is considered False.
 DeepPavlov files used for this work are already present, except for candidate queries one; it can be downloaded from [here](Models.rar), together with classifiers checkpoints and the test set, already filtered from questions without groundtruth embeddings, with candidate queries DeepPavlov embeddings.

 Before executing the dataset filtering of questions without embeddings of at least a groundtruth entity or property, we need to download the [embeddings DB](dataset_embeddings.rar).
 After that, "preprocess_questions_file" function of "embeddings_filter_dataset.py" script can be executed to apply the filtering and to save additional data for each question, like DeepPavlov candidate queries embeddings.
-Since the latter requires a lot of memory, train set can be constructed without them, adding an additional substring and a "False" value.
-Template encodings can be obtained by executing the functions "prepare_encodings" and "save_encodings", passing a "False" value to distinguish the train set from the test set.
-Finally, we need to get a validation set executing the function "get_validation_set", giving in input also the percentage of validation set questions and a seed.
+Since the latter requires a lot of memory, the train set can be constructed without them, adding an additional substring and a "False" value.
+Template encodings can be obtained by executing the functions "prepare_encodings" and "save_encodings", passing a "False" value to distinguish the train set from the test set (i.e. to save the groundtruth template encoding instead of DeepPavlov template one).
+Finally, we need to get a validation set from the training set executing the function "get_validation_set", giving in input also the percentage of validation set questions and a seed.

 Classifiers files are contained in "Models" folder.
 "BERT questions", "BERT questions answers" and "Solution questions embeddings" models have been trained and executed with Colab, using "bert_question/bert_question_tf.ipynb", "bert_question_answer/bert_question_answer_tf.ipynb" and "complex_model/bert_question_embeddings_tf.ipynb" notebooks, respectively.
 Instead "LSTM embeddings" have been trained and executed with a personal machine with "lstm_embeddings_gold_model/lstm_embeddings_gold_model.py" file.
 Predictions are saved in a file called "model_predictions.txt", which is contained in the "output" folder of each classifier specific folder.
 In the end, "check_deeppavlov_model_functions.py" have been executed for every classifier, as described above, in order to get the final results.